Learn how to identify, respond, and report suspected fraudulent jobs below.

-- You should not be aske to transfer funds or wire money for a company.
+- You should not be asked to transfer funds or wire money for a company.

-- Question if you receive and offer before you interview.
+- Question if you receive an offer before you interview.

-- You should not get a job offer prior to doing than just submitting a resume to a company.
+- You should not receive a job offer by just submitting a resume to a company.

 - Know which companies to which you have applied.

-- You should not respond to a job offer or request for information from a comapny that is not in your list of submitted applications.
+- You should not respond to a job offer or request for information from a company that is not in your list of submitted applications.